rheslip/DaisySP_Teensy/README.md

 A DaisySP effect object would be set up like this:

-AudioEffectDaisySP Myeffect;  // create the daisysp synth audio object
+AudioEffectDaisySP Myeffect;  // create the daisysp effect audio object

 AudioInputI2S       audioInput;         // audio shield: mic or line-in